-Therefore, putting grippy shower slides on slippery bare feet in the bathroom is only trading a known traction problem for a now known stability problem, with the probable result being no net change in the number of accidental falls.
-So, I believe that it is reasonably logical to conclude that eliminating the traction problem using conventionally unstable footwear today will only result in, ironically, unstable footwear soles artificially causing closer to all accidental falls, either directly or indirectly, leading to almost 6,460,000 hospital ER visits, 1,400,000 hospitalizations, and 40,000 deaths annually at a total U.S. direct economic cost of \$154 billion.
+Therefore, putting grippy shower slides on slippery bare feet in the bathroom is only trading a known serious traction problem for a now known serious stability problem, with the probable result being no net change in the number of accidental bathroom or stair falls.
+So, I believe that it is reasonably logical to conclude that eliminating the traction problem using conventionally unstable footwear today will only result in, ironically, unstable footwear soles artificially causing about the same number of total accidental falls, either directly or indirectly.

-To put that terrible annual level of 2019 accidental fall fatalities in perspective, its projected total of 800,000 for two decades is 60% greater than the total number of deaths due to the opioid crisis, which was 500,000.
-However, only the fall deaths also occurred in all of the previous decades at a high level.
+That grand total for accidental falls in the U.S. is almost 6,460,000 hospital ER visits, 1,400,000 hospitalizations, and 40,000 deaths annually at a total U.S. direct economic cost of \$154 billion.
+To put that terrible total annual level of 2019 accidental fall fatalities in perspective, its projected total of 800,000 for two decades is 60% greater than the total number of deaths due to the opioid crisis, which was 500,000.
+However, only the accidental fall deaths also occurred in all of the previous decades at a high level.

-Falls due to tripping over foreign objects or to drug impairment might seem to be the only categories of falls that are not be attributable to the shoe instability defect.
-But even in those cases, the potential for recovery of balance from the fall-initiating trip or drug impairment is obviously made more difficult by the instability defect, so it would seem likely that few falls are entirely unrelated to the sole defect.
+Falls due to tripping over foreign objects or due to drug impairment might seem to be the only categories of falls that are not be directly attributable to the shoe instability defect.
+But even in those cases, the potential for recovery of balance from the fall-initiating trip or drug impairment is obviously made much more difficult by the instability defect, so it would seem likely that few falls are entirely unrelated to the sole defect.

-Directly or indirectly, then, it seems reasonable to conclude that artificially unstable conventional shoes could well be responsible for most fall accidents.
-If so, then only by solving the artificial instability problem of conventional footwear can most of the tragic total of accidental falls be prevented and their associated costs be eliminated.
+Directly or indirectly, then, it seems impossible not to conclude that artificially unstable conventional shoes are likely responsible for a huge number of accidental fall accidents.
+If so, then only by solving the artificial instability problem of conventional footwear can that tragic total of accidental falls be prevented and their associated costs be eliminated.

-It should be emphasized that if my middle estimate of the U.S. direct medical and work loss cost of \$77 billion or more recurs each year, then those avoidable economic costs accumulate year after year, reaching a total of roughly \$800 billion wasted every decade.
-If so, based on CDC health statistics, my middle estimate is that the defective stability of conventional shoe soles directly causes about 32 million hospital emergency room visits, 7 million hospitalizations and 200,000 deaths each decade in the U.S. - all probably preventable!
+It should be emphasized that if my very conservative 50% estimate of the U.S. direct medical and work loss cost of \$77 billion or more recurs each year, then those avoidable economic costs accumulate year after year, reaching a total of roughly \$800 billion wasted every decade.
+If so, based on CDC health statistics, my 50% estimate is that the defective stability of conventional shoe soles directly causes about 32 million hospital emergency room visits, 7 million hospitalizations and 200,000 deaths each decade in the U.S. - all probably preventable!

-Recognizing the extraordinary possibility that unstable conventional footwear could actually be responsible for most accidental falls - the worst case estimate described above - then a total of about \$1.6 trillion is wasted in the U.S. each decade, those direct economic costs associated with 64 million hospital emergency room visits, 14 million hospitalizations and 40,000 deaths each decade - again, nearly all probably could be prevented!
+Recognizing the possibility that unstable conventional footwear could actually be responsible for many more of the accidental falls, that would be limited to the grand total of \$1.6 trillion is wasted in the U.S. each decade, those direct economic costs associated with up to 64 million hospital emergency room visits, 14 million hospitalizations and 400,000 deaths each decade - again, nearly all these falls potentially could be prevented or the severity of their effects reduced!